Fragrant, woodsy, with notes of licorice, this Chinese black tea also has clear and comforting smoky accents.

 Rooibos is a plant of the legume family from South Africa.
 Commonly called "red tea", Rooibos has nothing to do with the plant camellia sinensis.
 It contains no caffeine, is high in minerals and has a fruity and sharp, deep red, liquor.

 Produced at 1600 meters in the mountains of Rwanda by a cooperative of farmers, this black tea shows the classic breakfast signature style.
-Grown at high altitude in a sunny yet humid environment, it represents high quality standards in a country otherwise dominated by industrial tea production.

 From the vast plains of Assam, the Banaspaty garden offers us this tea with uniform and slightly broken leaves.
-Its liquor is straightforward and full-bodied with aromas typical of tobacco, malt and fruit (plum).
-With or without a cloud of milk!
-A comforting tea for mornings or dessert.

 A Chinese black tea with a large quantity of buds known for its woody and earthy fragrance.
-Its liquor, sweet (malt) and crystalline, is supported by rich, tasty tannins that give it additional body.
-Spicy and floral aromas lighten this well-grounded tea.